• Products

 1. Gross Margin

-The Gross Margin is calculated as the variance between Sales and the Cost of Goods.
+The gross margin is calculated as the difference between sales and the cost of goods.
 This margin provides an initial snapshot of the profitability of the core business operations.

 1. Operating Margin

-The Operating Margin is determined by deducting both the cost of goods and operating expenses from Sales.
-It digs in deeper into the operational efficiency and profitability of the business.
+The operating margin is determined by deducting both the cost of goods and operating expenses from sales.
+It digs deeper into the operational efficiency and profitability of the business.

 1. Profit Margin

 Engaging in margin trading is a complex process that involves notable risks.
-Risks associated with margin trading are explained as follows.
+The risks associated with margin trading are explained as follows.

 1. Increased Losses

-It's evident that engaging in margin trading has the potential to significantly amplify an investor's profits.
-However, it equally has the capacity to escalate losses, sometimes exceeding the initial investment amount.
-Some traders may perceive owing money to brokers as a more simple alternative to dealing with traditional banks or financial institutions, but the obligations incurred in this form of debt are just as binding.
+Engaging in margin trading has the potential to amplify an investor’s profits significantly.
+However, it can equally escalate losses, sometimes exceeding the initial investment amount.
+Some traders may perceive owing money to brokers as a simpler alternative to dealing with traditional banks or financial institutions, but the obligations incurred in this form of debt are just as binding.

 1. Margin Calls